JORAWARSINGHSAINI/FlashChat/README.md

 # Local.ly

 ## This is a Flutter based modern Android and iOS messageing App.
+## Users can send personal messages to other users.
+## Profile can be edited and other user profile can be seen.
-## We have developed graphics based on .
+## We have developed prototypes for graphics in Figma .

 ## Functionalities and Pages:-